Japan–New Zealand relations: History

-Initial contact between Japan and New Zealand was via London as New Zealand was a part of the British Empire.
-In 1898 Arthur Stanhope Aldrich was appointed as an honorary consul in New Zealand after retiring from a career in the Japanese civil service.
+Initial contact between Japan and New Zealand was via London as New Zealand was a part of British Empire.
+In 1898, Arthur Stanhope Aldrich was appointed as an honorary consul in New Zealand after retiring from a career in the Japanese civil service.
 In 1928, while New Zealand was a self-governing dominion within the British Empire, Japan and New Zealand signed a provisional arrangement concerning commerce, customs and navigation.
 Japan opened a consulate in Wellington in 1938 but this closed in 1942 after Japan entered World War II.
 During World War II, New Zealand forces fought against Japan, primarily in Singapore, the Solomon Islands and in the waters surrounding Japan.
 Towards the end of the war, in 1944, New Zealand warships HMNZS Achilles and HMNZS Gambia bombarded the Japanese coast.
 The war in the Pacific soon ended after the American atomic bombings of Hiroshima and Nagasaki in August 1945.
 New Zealand troops known as J Force occupied Japan after the war to help with clean-up and reconstruction.

 New Zealand and Australia both favoured a harsh treaty with Japan after 1945.
 However Australia's fear of a Japanese threat was greater, while New Zealand regarded Europe as the most likely area of future conflict.
-However when Washington desired a softer approach to Japan, New Zealand and Australia both wanted American guarantees for their security.
+However, when Washington desired a softer approach to Japan, New Zealand and Australia both wanted American guarantees for their security.
 The U.S. did this with the three-way ANZUS Pact signed in San Francisco in September 1951 before the peace conference opened.

 In 1952, New Zealand and Japan established diplomatic relations and that same year, New Zealand opened a diplomatic legation in Tokyo.
 The following year, Japan opened a legation in Wellington.
 In 1955, Prime Minister Sidney Holland became the first New Zealand head of government to pay an official visit to Japan.
 The visit was reciprocated in 1957 by Japanese Prime Minister Nobusuke Kishi.
 In 1958 the two nations signed a commercial treaty that began their modern economic relationship.
 New Zealand showed little interest in trade with Japan in the 1950s.
 However it feared losing its British market for agricultural products.
-It was clear that with mainland China was under hostile Communist control more trade with Japan would be wise.
+It was clear that with mainland China under hostile Communist control more trade with Japan would be wise.

-Since 1958, Japan and New Zealand have developed strong political ties with common views and a shared interest in the stability, growth and development of the Asia Pacific region.
+Since 1958, Japan and New Zealand have developed strong political ties with common views and a shared interest in the stability, growth, and development of the Asia-Pacific region.
 In April 2012, both nations celebrated 60 years of diplomatic relations.

-In July 2021 despite COVID-19 pandemic spreading in the worldwide, many New Zealand Olympic teams were travelled to Japan during 2020 Summer Olympics.
-As of result, New Zealand team collected a total of 20 medals: 7 gold, 6 silver, and 7 bronze, at these Games, surpassing the record of 18 gained at the 2016 Summer Olympics.
+In July 2021, despite the COVID-19 pandemic spreading worldwide, many New Zealand Olympic teams were travelled to Japan during 2020 Summer Olympics.
+As a result, New Zealand team collected a total of 20 medals: 7 gold, 6 silver, and 7 bronze, at these Games, surpassing the record of 18 gained at the 2016 Summer Olympics.